The tram at its departure point in Sintra, around the corner from the MU.SA Museum.

 The complete 13km(8 miles)-journey takes 40 minutes, passing through the rural areas of Colares towards the coast.
-Outdated websites say that there are several departures throughout the day -- this is incorrect.
-There are just three in the summer and early autumn (morning, afternoon and mid-afternoon).
-After that, service is reduced further.
+Outdated websites say that there are several departures throughout the day -- that is incorrect.
+There are just three on weekdays (morning, afternoon and mid-afternoon) and six on weekends in the summer and early autumn.
+After that, service is reduced further (see current schedule below).

 The tram currently in use dates from the 1930s